TheLindaProjectInc/metriverse-docs-backup/user-guides/token.md

 MetriVerse allows the owners of tokens to add their tokens for showcase, management and/or trading.

 > In order to be eligable to be used on the platform, the collection must have either been created through the platform, or if an external collection approved on the platform.
+See the [adding a collection guide](/developer-guides/add) for more information about how to add an existing and/or external MRC721 token collection.
 {.is-info}